-Developers who wish to participate in Share the Sun must submit the same application materials as typical FiT participants, along with an indication that they intend to participate in basis, 3 MW of eligible projects to participate in its Share the Sun program.
+Developers who wish to participate in Share the Sun must submit the same application materials as typical FiT participants, along with an indication that they intend to participate in Share the Sun.
+During each bi-monthly period, SDG&E will select, on a first come-first served basis, 3 MW of eligible projects to participate in its Share the Sun program.
 Share the Sun developers must meet two sets of eligibility criteria; one set pertaining to the developer's ability to successfully interact with SDG&E's customers and another pertaining to the developer's ability to build a renewable facility.
-The eligibility criteria pertaining to the developer's ability to successfully interact with customers is addressed in the updated testimony of Dawn Osborne.
+The eligibility criteria pertaining to the developer's ability to successfully interact with customers is addressed in the updated testimony of Aaron Franz.
 The eligibility criteria pertaining to the developer's ability to build a renewable facility will mirror those required for FiT projects, with some additional requirements necessary for the SunRate program.
-Pursuant to D.12-05-035, as modified by D.13-01-041, those requirements for respondent developers will include:
+SDG&E encourages DBE projects to participate in the FiT program and will also encourage them to participate in the Share the Sun program.
+Pursuant to D.12-05-035, as modified by D.13-01-041, requirements for respondent developers will include: